runrig-coop/the-runrig-plan/overview.md

-and open source advocates focus too narrowly on licensing and sharing source code, while overlooking the actual capabilities this affords their users, then at best they can only offer _permissive freedom_, not _effective freedom_, as Louis Villa observes.[^Villa] In other words, they've granted permission to freely use the software, in a purely hypothetical sense, but not the real capability to use it in any practical or meaningful sense.
+and open source advocates focus too narrowly on licensing and sharing source code, while overlooking the actual capabilities this affords their users, then at best they can only offer _permissive freedom_, not _effective freedom_, as Luis Villa observes.[^Villa] In other words, they've granted permission to freely use the software, in a purely hypothetical sense, but not the real capability to use it in any practical or meaningful sense.